Dr Amer Sheikh | Private GP

 If you are a diabetic or your age is less than 55, then you should take medicine called an ACE inhibitor.
 ACE stands for Angiotensin Converting Enzyme.
 These medicines end in -pril.
 Examples include ramipril and lisinopril.
 Sometimes, patients have side-effects with these and they may be changed to a similar medicine called an ARB (Angiotensin Recptor Blocker).
 These drugs end in -sartan.
 Examples include losartan and valsartan.
 Patients taking ACE inhibitors and ARBs should have blood tests for kidney function at regular intervals.
 The first test is usually 2 weeks after starting the medicine.
 Your kidney function is then usually tested every 6 months to 1 year once you are on a stable dose.

-If your age is 55 or more or you are an Afro-caribbean, then it would be better to start treatment with a medicine called a calcium-channel blocker.
+If your age is 55 or more or you are an Afro-Caribbean, then it would be better to start treatment with a medicine called a calcium-channel blocker.
 These drugs mostly end in -pine.
 Examples include amlodipine and felodipine.

 Other blood pressure medicines include diuretics (‘water tablets’).
 Their names usually end in -ide.
 Examples include bendroflumethazide and indapamide.
 Regular blood tests to check kidney function are also important if you are taking these as potassium levels may drop.